Mixed Source

 Canadian Hardiness Zone: 5

-Soil Preference: Sandy loam, loam, clay loam with good fertility.
+Soil Preferance: Sandy loam, loam, clay loam with good fertility.
 Sweet cherries don't like their feet wet, so be sure to plant in well-drained soils, avoid planting anywhere that floods for more than two weeks in the spring.

 Flowering Time: Early